DevOpsHiveHQ/dynamic-devops-roadmap/docs/projects/hivebox/README.md

 - Requirements:
   - Returns HTTP 200 unless:
     - 50% + 1 of the configured senseBoxes are not accessible.
-    - AND caching content is older than 5 min.
+    - AND caching content is older than 5 minutes.

 ### 5.3 Containers